antvis/S2/s2-site/docs/manual/basic/theme.en.md

 ## Introduction

 There are **3** out-of-the-box theme configurations built into S2, and powerful theme customization functions are also provided.
+[View APIs](/api/general/s2theme)

 ### color